joan-msf/servicemanager/README.md

 #Service Manager Automation Framework

-Framework details pending to be added...
+Framework details pending to be added